 We’ve made it our mission to make business travelers happy, and comfort is key to achieving that goal.
 That’s why we compiled a list of the 7 best, most breathable, reusable face masks for long-haul flights so that you can arrive at your destination on top form.
 All of the masks recommended on this list are unisex and work best when all health & safety requirements are respected.
 This includes social distancing and regular hand washing.

 According to dermatologists, a common side effect of the mask rubbing against your skin every day is the creation of micro-tears.
 This makes it easier for dirt to enter, clog up our pores, and lead to acne breakout.
-The Vida Cotton Masks are a great option to avoid “maskne”.
-Made of 100% lightweight, organic, breathable cotton, these masks are a lot gentler and softer on the skin than polyester or rayon alternatives.
+The Slip Reusable Face Masks are a great option to avoid “maskne”.
+Made of 100% mulberry silk with a cotton lining, these masks are a lot gentler and softer on the skin than polyester or rayon alternatives.
 The material won’t irritate your skin and will leave you feeling protected and comfortable throughout your flight.

 If you’ve worn any kind of glasses since the beginning of the coronavirus pandemic, you’ll know that foggy glasses are a persistent reality.
-The BilioMask is a great solution to this problem.
-Its firm, rounded shape and the copper wire nose crimp work to make this mask as face fitting as possible, and block your exhales from affecting your vision.
+The UNIQLO AIRism mask is a great solution to this problem.
+The mask’s special fabric, optimized based on customer feedback by the UNIQLO team, absorbs moisture to its outer surface and quickly dries it.
+That prevents it from sticking to the area around your nose and mouth.
 Now, you read and catch up on emails during flight time without the nuisance of foggy glasses!